-We’re kicking off December with a little creativity from a simple crate.
-I teamed up with some awesome bloggers who also turned this wooden crate into Christmas fun.
-Make sure to check out everyone’s project using the links listed at the end.
-We’d love to know what you think!
+Then I teamed up with some awesome bloggers who also turned a wooden crate into Christmas fun.
+Make sure to check out everyone’s project at the end because we’d love to know what you think of our creativity.

 I remember the day and store where my mom purchased this piece and when she finally decided to pass it along I was excited.

 My kids didn’t like it as much; they preferred our family nativity they picked out years ago.
-So in the cupboard it went waiting for the day when creativity was inspired by an almost empty nest.
+So in the storage cupboard it went waiting for me to find a creative way to incorporate this figurine.

 Creating a Nativity Crate

-- Begin with my favorite dark walnut stain, applied with a paint brush.
+- Begin with dark walnut stain, applied with a paint brush.
 It took a warm afternoon outdoors for it to completely dry.

-- The wooden star was coated with white chalk paint using a rag; I made sure there were gaps so the natural wood still shined through.
+- The wooden star was coated with white chalk paint using a rag; I made sure there were gaps so the natural wood was also present.

 - On the back of the star I applied a wooden piece for a little lift.

-- The silver piece was a lid from a 3 wick candle I purchased at Bath and Body Works.
+- The silver piece was a lid from a 3 wick candle came from bath and body works.
 I added a little foam board for easy application to the star.

-- For added embellishments I used burlap chevron ribbon, recycled berries from last Christmas and tree twin from a Christmas tree we purchased years ago.
-I love that twine!
+- For added embellishments I used burlap chevron ribbon, recycled berries from a Christmas wreath and the twine was something I saved from our families first christmas with snow.

 - Craft glue was used for application in the first phase of this project.